Saravanaraja-b/WebAutomation/ConfigurationREADME.md

 The TestArchitect script for this project is available in the TestArchitecture.png file

-The project uses Specflow for BDD implementation and C# programming language As of now 3 browsers are supported Edge, firefox and Chrome
+The project uses Specflow for BDD implementation and C# as programming language.

+As of now 3 browsers are supported Edge, firefox and Chrome The browser selection can be done by changing the tag in "SpecFlowFeature1.feature" file as Chrome, Edge and Firefox

 Web driver versions  are listed below
 Chrome   --> 101.0.4951.41